bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

     * it is made up of 15 parts
     * iso88592 is one of them
       * this is commonly used in central European countries
+    * *Remember* that you can use any of these iso8859[1-15] to set the encoding for a user's specific country

   * ##### `UTF-8`
     * remember that this is the 8-bit character encoding standard of Unicode